ethangclark/r2v/README.md

 Whenever a `State` field or subfield updates, all `View`s that read from that particular field or subfield update (and `View`s that do not read from that field/subfield are guaranteed not to rerender).

-rvu is fundamentally different from most state-management solutions, so it's recommended that you read the entire README before using rvu.
+r2v is fundamentally different from most state-management solutions, so it's recommended that you read the entire README before using r2v.

 ## Core API